tomasklaen/uosc/README.md

 ## Installation

-1. These commands will install or update **uosc** and place a `uosc.conf` file with default options and their documentation into `script-opts` directory if it doesn't exist already.
+1. These commands will install or update **uosc** and place a default `uosc.conf` file into `script-opts` if it doesn't exist already.

     #### Windows